amarula/dyndesign/docs/class_builder.md

    of dynamically added components, the code analyzer can be informed of the expected type of the attribute.
 This can help to avoid warnings about unexpected types.
-1. **Enable advanced code features:** Some IDEs offer advanced code features, such as source code navigation.
-By adding Type Hints to the attributes of dynamically added components, these features can be enabled.
-This can make it easier to find and understand the code developed using Class Builder.
+1. **Enable advanced code features:** By adding Type Hints to the attributes of dynamically added components, certain advanced IDE features, such as source code navigation, can be enabled.
+This can make it easier to find and understand the code that employs Class Builder.

 If a component is configured to be instantiated exclusively from one specific class, the Type Hint of the corresponding attribute can be set to that class